bensat21/hello-world/README.md

 ## What's in this repository?

-Inside this repository, you'll find a single file: `hello_world.py`.
+Inside this repository, you'll find a single file: `hello.py`.
 This is a Python program that prints the classic "Hello World!" message to the console.

 ## How to use this repository

-If you want to run the `hello_world.py` program yourself, all you need is Python 3 installed on your computer.
+If you want to run the `hello.py` program yourself, all you need is Python 3 installed on your computer.
 Here's how to do it:

 1. Clone this repository to your local machine.
 2. Open a terminal window and navigate to the directory where you cloned the repository.
-3. Type `python hello_world.py` and press enter.
+3. Type `python3 hello.py` and press enter.
-4. You should see the "Hello World!" message printed to the console.
+4. You should see the "hello, world!" message printed to the console.